Demystifying Humidifiers: Warm Mist vs. Cool Mist Humidifiers

-It’s important to keep in mind that warm mist humidifiers may not be the best or safest option for children, as the steam being dispersed can burn a child if they get too close.
+It’s important to keep in mind that warm mist humidifiers may not be the best or safest option for children, as the steam is dispersed and can burn a child if they get too close.
 If using a warm mist humidifier, make sure that it is kept out of reach of children to avoid possible hazards.

 Cool Mist Humidifiers

 An evaporative humidifier uses an internal wick filter to absorb water, while a fan blows air through the filter, resulting in water evaporating throughout your space as a fine, invisible mist.
 The internal fan can be a little noisy for some.
-It’s also important to note that evaporative humidifiers have filters that need be changed fairly often.
+It’s also important to note that evaporative humidifiers have filters that need to be changed fairly often.

-Ultrasonic humidifiers use an ultrasonic vibration to create an ultra-fine, visible cool mist that is quietly released throughout your space.
+Ultrasonic humidifiers use ultrasonic vibration to create an ultra-fine, visible cool mist that is quietly released throughout your space.
 These units are typically very quiet as they do not have an internal fan blowing and, for the most part, do not require a filter to be changed.

 Unlike a warm mist humidifier, cool mist humidifiers can be used in a variety of spaces from personal or travel units to whole-house consoles.
-And because these humidifiers do not have heating elements, they typically consume less energy than their warm counterparts, but can leave a space feeling slightly cooler.
+And because these humidifiers do not have heating elements, they typically consume less energy than their warm counterparts but can leave a space feeling slightly cooler.

-Parents are encouraged to use cool mist humidifiers for their children as they seen as the safest option, and are recommended for use by the American Academy of Pediatrics.
+Parents are encouraged to use cool mist humidifiers for their children as they are seen as the safest option and are recommended for use by the American Academy of Pediatrics.
 It’s important to note that by the time the mist reaches someone’s airways, it is the same temperature regardless of whether it started out warm or cool.

 All in all…

 Both warm and cool mist humidifiers are effective in humidifying an area or space.
-Both humidifiers will help ease cold or flu symptoms like coughing, sore throat, sneezing and congestion, and will even help out with things like dry eyes, eczema, nose bleeds and other nasal infections.
+Both humidifiers will help ease cold or flu symptoms like coughing, sore throat, sneezing, and congestion, and will even help out with things like dry eyes, eczema, nose bleeds, and other nasal infections.